Artists: Karolina Lebek, Alicja Rogalska, Joanna Rajkowska and Katarzyna Perlak, Justyna Scheuring

 Curated by Katarzyna Sobucka

-Sept 2017 - Aug 2018
+Sept 2017 - Oct 2018

 The questions we ask include: To what extent are identity and belonging related to birthplace?
-What makes a person identify with a specific culture or country?
+What makes a person identify with a specific culture or a country?
 How do experiences of migration complicate these questions?